I’ll just say it–I have writer’s block.

 The excuses rapidly multiply themselves.
-I’ve not enough time.
-I’ve not enough ideas.
-I’ve too many ideas.
+I don’t have enough time.
+I don’t have enough ideas.
+I have too many ideas.
 The ideas I have aren’t right.
 Instead, they are too big or too small or too vague or too specific or too boring or too outrageous.
 Always too ____ and never _____ enough.
 I convince myself I must wait for inspiration to spontaneously strike itself.
-At least Fitzgerald and Hemingway had alcohol to quell the terror of writer’s block (today I celebrated 2 years sober)
+At least Fitzgerald and Hemingway had alcohol to quell the terror of writer’s block (sidenote: today I celebrated 2 years sober)

 Is it because I’m distracted?
 Is it because I’m working too hard at my 9-5?
 Is it because I’m reading too much and getting lost in other people’s words to avoid my own?
 Is it because I have nothing original to say?
 Because I’m happy and need to feel tortured by emotional pain in order to write something that’s poignant?
 Because I’m in love?

 The truth is, the only cure for my writer’s block is to sit down and write something, anything.
 So maybe this is the first step.

 I went to Europe last month by myself and wrote myself into a frenzied snowstorm.
 I was a wild lil’ thing, writing daily love-letters by email, describing the existential delight and devotion of solitude on foreign soil, of being 29 years old and in relentless pursuit of chance encounters, and the bliss of having no clue what’s next for me.